TrueJacobG/all-in-one-lombok/notes.md

 # config
 lombok.anyConstructor.addConstructorProperties=[true,false]
 # default - false
-# if set to true tan @ConstructorProperties will be used for all contructors
+# if set to true tan @ConstructorProperties will be used for all constructors

 lombok.[allArgsConstructor|requiredArgsConstructor|noArgsConstructor|anyConstructor].flagUsage=[warning,error]
 # default - not set